African-Robotics-Unit/AcinoSet/conda_envs/readme.md

+These files are bloated with many packages that are possibly unnecessary - need to refine!

 If you encounter PackageNotFound errors from the .yml files when creating the envs, you can omit the platform-specific build constraints from the env definition export

 ```sh